Easy pumpkin bars with cream cheese frosting are the perfect fall dessert, especially for the pumpkin lover.

 Add the milk.

-I used 2% milk, but you can use skim if you’d like to save a few calories or add half and half to make it even richer.
+I used 2% milk, but you can use skim if you’d like to save a few calories or add heavy cream to make it even richer.

 If you decide to use skim, it will still taste incredibly rich.